-19.6.
+18.6.
 Returning to work

 You must return to work on the Expected Return Date unless you tell us otherwise.
 If you wish to return to work earlier than the Expected Return Date, you must give us eight weeks' prior notice of the date.
 It is helpful if you give this notice in writing.
-You may be able to return later than the Expected Return Date if you request annual leave or parental leave, which will be at our discretion.
+You may be able to return later than the Expected Return Date if you request annual leave, which will be at our discretion.